 The Importance of Independent Clinical Oversight

 As the old saying goes, an ounce of prevention is worth a pound of cure.
 It’s true in pharmacy benefits.
-Having a review process – and in our opinion, independent of a pharmacy benefit manager (PBM) or other outside entity – is highly important.
-That process allows us to look at these claims with a critical eye, making sure they are supported with proper documentation that ensures this member qualifies for a catastrophic stop-loss claim.
+Having a review process independent of a pharmacy benefit manager (PBM) is highly important, allowing the independent entity to look at these claims with a critical eye.
+The reviewer can make sure the claims are supported with proper documentation, verifying that the member qualifies for a catastrophic stop-loss claim.

 In case your clients do have stop-loss claims involved, we want to make sure the rest of their pharmacy plan is proactively managed as well.
 Removing medications from the formulary that shouldn’t be there without causing contract issues or looking at other medications outside high-cost medications are both extremely important.
 These strategies serve to provide a long-term sustainability for the plan.
 Everything goes into stop-loss eventually; stop-loss touches everything eventually.
 The idea is proactive management – that’s the key to mitigating stop-loss.